 1957 - In this view the theatre was running "Designing Woman" with Lauren Bacall and Gregory Peck.
 Thanks to Bill Gabel for locating the photo for a post on the Photos of Los Angeles Facebook page.
 Bruce Kimmel notes that the premiere was April 10 with the regular run beginning April 11.

 1957 - A look east from the American Airlines office at Hollywood and Vine.
-"Something of Value," a June release with Rock Hudson and Dana Winter, is at the Pantages.
-Thanks to James J. Chun for the photo on Photos of Los Angeles.
+"Something of Value" with Rock Hudson and Dana Winter is at the Pantages.
+Thanks to James J. Chun for sharing the photo with the Photos of Los Angeles private Facebook group.
+Bruce Kimmel comments: "The film opened on June 5 and played until the end of the month."

 1957 - The Pantages running "Silk Stockings" with Fred Astaire and Cyd Charisse, a July release.
 Thanks to Hector Acuna for spotting the photo and posting it on the private Facebook group Mid Century Modern Los Angeles.